watadarkstar/school-works/assignments/2013/cityUniversityOfHongKong/README.md

 Here is some of the assignments/projects that I did before.

 ##### CS5281
-+ Designed and Implemented a web flight ticket system.
++ Designed and Implemented an online flight ticket system.
 + HTML, CSS, AJAX, PHP

 ##### CS5483